 Yorkshire Terriers vs Silky Terriers

-Differences between Yorkshire terriers and Silky terriers begin with their appearance.
+• Differences between Yorkie and Silky Terriers begin with their appearances.
 Their body shapes will tell you the difference.
-From a side view, Silky terrier looks longer than its height.
-On the other hand, Yorkshire terrier looks squarely in size i.e. its height and length is almost equal.
+From a side view, Silky Terrier looks longer than its height.
+On the other hand, Yorkie looks squarely in shape; i.e. its height and length is almost the equal.

-There are differences in the head color of the two breeds.
-The head of a silky terrier is deep tan while the head of Yorkshire terrier is lighter in shade.
+• There are differences in the head color of the two breeds too.
+The head of a Silky Terrier is deep tan while the head of Yorkie is lighter in shade.

-• Silky are aggressive in nature while Yorkshire are more playful and easier to train.
+• Silky are aggressive in nature while Yorkies are more playful and easier to train.